 Anyway, that's most definitely not a subject that an 80s site should be dealing with!

-For me, the eighties was the best decade of my life.
+For me, at least, the eighties was the best decade of my life.
 The music, the films, the simpler way of life etc. This was a time when you could fill the tank of your moped with fuel, go the the cinema, and then buy fish and chips afterwards and still have change from a fiver - and that tank of fuel would last me the whole week!